lakshmimaddipati/receipt-processor/README.md

 ### Running the Application
 docker-compose up --build

-### The Application is available on on PORT 3000 on your machine
+The Application is available on on PORT 3000 on local machine